Melatonin and Baby Sleep

 - Keeping a consistent bedtime.
 For younger babies, under 6 months old, this should ideally be no more than 2 hours after waking from their last nap of the day.
 For older babies and toddlers, this can be anywhere from 4 hrs-5.5hrs after waking from their nap, just depending on their age and nap length.

-Bedtime battles are one of the most common sleep challenges we are asked about and whilst melatonin production can play a part in this, usually the difficulties settling are due to other factors like under or overtiredness, hunger, overstimulation or developmental leaps/milestones.
+Bedtime battles are one of the most common sleep challenges we are asked about but whilst melatonin can play a part in this, usually the difficulties settling are due to other factors like under or over tiredness, hunger, overstimulation or developmental leaps/milestones.

 Some other strategies that can help with settling at bedtime include:

 - Having a relaxing and predictable bedtime routine

 - Avoiding stimulants such as caffeine and sugar in the 2hrs before bedtime

 - Avoiding screen time in the 2hrs before bedtime - this includes TVs, computers, tablets and smartphones

 - Getting enough physical activity each day

 - Eating dinner at least 2hrs before bedtime to allow time for digestion

 Can you give melatonin supplements to a baby?